dccuchile/wefe/doc/quick_start.rst

 >>>               attribute_sets_names)

 3. Instantiate the metric to be used and then, execute :code:`run_query` with the parameters created in the past steps.
-In this case we will use the `WEAT <about.html#weat>`_ metric.
+In this case we use the `WEAT <about.html#weat>`_ metric.

 >>> # instance a WEAT metric